Frederik Meijer

-Frederik Gerhard Hendrik Meijer (December 7, 1919 – November 25, 2011) was an American billionaire businessman who was the chairman of the Meijer hypermarket chain, headquartered near his former hometown in Grand Rapids, Michigan.
+Frederik Gerhard Hendrik "Fred" Meijer (December 7, 1919 – November 25, 2011) was an American billionaire businessman who was the chairman of the Meijer hypermarket chain, headquartered near his former hometown in Grand Rapids, Michigan.

 Early life

 Meijer was born in Greenville, Michigan, the son of Gezina Mantel and Hendrik Meijer, Dutch immigrants who had married in Greenville in 1912.
 In 1934, at age 14, he worked with his father Hendrik to found Meijer's North Side Grocery in Greenville.

 Career

 In 1962, he launched Meijer Thrifty Acres with his father and pioneered one-stop shopping.
 He inherited the company after the death of his father in 1964.
-In 1990, he handed over the company to his sons, Doug and Hank, although he remained the Chairman of the Board until his death.
+In 1990, he handed over the company to his sons, Doug and Hank, although he remained the chairman of the board until his death.

 As of September 2011, he was worth US$5 billion.
 He was the 60th richest person in the United States at the time of his death.